TarundeepSingh-SUAS/Buddy-Memory-Allocation-in-FreeRTOS/README.md

 # Buddy-Memory-Allocation-in-FreeRTOS 💾📜
+## Acknowledgments
+I would like to express my sincere gratitude to **Prof. Ralf Colmar Staudemeyer (PhD)** for such a wonderful project.
+I really appriciate your valuable guidance, constructive feedback, and continuous support throughout this project.
+I would also like to thank **Herr.
+Tobias Tefke** for his assistance, helpful discussions, and technical support during the implementation and evaluation phases of this work.

 ## The aim of this project is: 🎯
     "FreeRTOS is the operating system that runs on the PineCone.
 Its memory allocation algorithms mainly